EPIC Lecture Series 2018

 The EPIC Lecture Series is designed to satisfy the educational and outreach ambitions of the EPIC project to improve the innovative competitiveness of the European Electric Propulsion sector for satellites and spacecraft.

-A lunch for attendees has been kindly provided by our industry colleagues at Thales Alenia Space UK, so come for the lectures, stay for the sandwiches!
-Teas and coffees may alo
+A lunch for attendees was kindly provided by our industry colleagues at Thales Alenia Space UK

-As this EPIC Lecture Series is an educational event, registration is not required of attendees, and those wishing to attend may simply turn up on the day.
+As this EPIC Lecture Series is an educational event, registration was not required of attendees, and those wishing to attend may simply turn up on the day.

 Presentations of the lecture series will be available on this website after the event.